NexPlayer/Unity-SDK/platforms/webgl.md

 - Opera
 - Edge

----
 ## Build Configuration
-The NexPlayer™ Plugin for Unity supports Builds for WebGL applications.
+The NexPlayer  Plugin for Unity supports builds for WebGL applications.

 To build the application with Nexplayer's Template it's required to select the template inside Unity.

-In the top bar go to **NexPlayer → Build Configuration WebGL** and import the WebGL templates and select the NexPlayer™ template as shown in the image below:
+In the top bar go to **NexPlayer → Build Configuration WebGL** and import the WebGL templates and select the NexPlayer  template as shown in the image below:

 ![](../assets/platforms/web1.png)